yotkadata/meteo_hist/README.md

 The **peaks** on the graph show how the displayed year's values deviate from the mean of the reference period.
 For temperature graphs, this means that the more and the higher the red peaks, the more "hotter days than usual" have been observed.
 The blue peaks indicate days colder than the historical mean.
 Precipitation graphs show blue peaks on top which means "more precipitation than normal" and in red "less than normal".

-The plot is created using Python's **Matplotlib** library.
+The interactive plot is created using Python's **Plotly** library.
+In a first version with static images, **Matplotlib** came to use.

-By default, mean values of the reference period are **smoothed** using Locally Weighted Scatterplot Smoothing (LOWESS).
+By default, mean values of the reference period are **smoothed** using [Locally Weighted Scatterplot Smoothing (LOWESS)](https://www.statsmodels.org/devel/generated/statsmodels.nonparametric.smoothers_lowess.lowess.html).
 The value can be adjusted under "advanced settings" in the app.

+### Interactive version

+In the latest version (first published on 17 August 2023), the graphs are displayed interactively on larger screens.
+That means you can hover over the graph and get the exact values displayed for every day.
+You can also zoom in to see parts of the plot.

 ### Data